In order to achieve IFAW’s vision of animals and people thriving together, we follow key principles in our work.

 The lives of communities, the animals in their care and the wildlife around them are inextricably linked through the habitats, shared resources and the interactions they have.
 IFAW is committed to respectful and inclusive engagement that empowers communities to identify opportunities to address important wildlife conservation issues while incorporating animal welfare considerations.

 The wholesale killing of community animals such as cats and dogs is not an acceptable or effective method of population or disease control.
 Problems associated with population, behaviors and disease in these animals must be addressed through community-wide acceptance of responsibilities governing the existence, safety, and wellbeing of these animals.
-Research shows that spay / neuter and vaccination programmes are far more effective than culling at controlling population and disease.
+Research shows that spay / neuter and vaccination programs are far more effective than culling at controlling population and disease.

 IFAW supports positive training methods that reward animals for desired behaviors.